HiroNewf/OSINT-Challenges/README.md

 ## Challenge #1 - Pure Bred Pup
 This pure bred dog has a fairly rare trait of double back dewclaws.
 What breed is this dog?

-One of the owners of these lovely pups is a popular gaming youtuber who's channel was created on August 21st of 2010.
+One of the owners of these lovely pups is a popular gaming youtuber who's lets play channel was created on August 21st of 2010.
 What is the name of his fluffy white friend?

 A famous eastern TV show has a character of the same name who wears a yellow suit.
 In which episode of the show was this character introduced?